This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 • Municipalities and nonprofit organizations

-• Renters who can't install panels: community solar subscriptions through the same NY-Sun program let you pay into a local solar array and get a credit on your electric bill
+• Renters who cannot install panels: a community solar subscription through NY-Sun Community Solar pays into a local array and credits your electric bill

-The program does not pay renters directly for rooftop solar (they don't own the roof).
-Community solar is the path in for renters.
+The program does not pay renters directly for rooftop solar, because renters do not own the roof.
+Community solar is the path in.

 What you get